What Motivates Us

 We need your help!

 Donations of all sizes are what keeps KKIS going and helping the children in Playa del Carmen.
-Please click the DONATE NOW button at the top of the page to make a donation.
+Please click the DONATE NOW button to make a donation.